 Other than losing money there are a few other reasons why you should invest in a website for your business.

 By having a website that is easy to find and easy to use, you are giving your customers the opportunity to contact you.
 If you don’t have a website then your potential customers will either go straight to your competitors or if your lucky they will spend time trying to find your website on a directory site like the yellow pages, but that’s if you’re very lucky.

 If you need help with your digital marketing, talk to our SEO consultants.

 2. You’re in business

 A website shows that you are still in business.
-With so many businesses failing within the first year, if your business ranks online and your customers are finding you then they will know your still in business.
+With so many businesses failing within the first year if your business ranks online and your customers are finding you then they will know you’re still in business.